OskarLukaszewicz/gekota.pl/README.md

 <h2>Usage</h2>

-Visit the homepage to explore the Blog and Offer sections.
+Visit the homepage to explore the Blog, Offer, Calendar and Galleries sections.

 Use the admin panel (accessible at '/admin') to manage products, blog, events, galleries, images and users.